agroth01/LeagueOfEvents/README.md

 ## Events

-    "onKill"
+# onKill
-    Called whenever the player gets a kill
+Called when the player's kill counter changes